Boys tennis tops Foothill in CIF semifinal match

 The doubles team of freshman Caleb Settles and senior Joseph Anagnos earned the Wolfpack another three points with their strong outing against multiple FHS opponents, winning their sets 6-3, 6-0 and 6-4.
 The doubles team of sophomore Lance Lao and senior Lucas Rival also swept their set after winning the third game against FHS’s Ai Tan La and Solomon Brown, 6-2.

 Wednesday’s victory means the CHS boys tennis team will compete in the CIF finals on Friday against Palos Verdes.
 Palos Verdes defeated Loyola 10-8 after 18 sets on Wednesday.

 To reach the semifinal matchup, the boys defeated Northwood, 13-5, in the quarterfinal rounds of the CIF playoffs and dominated Sage Hill at home, 15-3, in the second round.
-As a seeded team with the Palomares league title, the Pack got a bye in the first round.
+As a third-seeded team with the Palomares league title, the Pack got a first round bye.

 In the days leading up to CIF, Coach Kathy Settles explained that she enlisted the aid of some of her former players to help get the teams ready for playoffs.

 “Jason Weisman, who plays now at Babson College, he came out and talked to the team about what his team does to prepare for big matches,” she said.
 “His team has played in NCAA [tournaments] and conference finals…they’ve played in a lot of pressure situations.
 And so I thought it would be really helpful for him to talk about how you get over the nerves.”

 By May 7, both the boys and girls tennis teams ended their regular season campaigns as Palomares League Champions, and secured individual players and team spots for their respective CIF Southern Section tournaments.